Make a Kids Stomach Bug Survival Kit

 Why do you need a stomach bug survival kit?

 There’s never an ideal time for a sick kid, but at 3 am when I’m in a deep sleep is the worst!
 Some illnesses are easier to manage in my sleepy zombie state, but tummy bugs are just dreadful!

 You most definitely don’t want to be scrambling around in the dark looking for all of the things you need to care for a puking kid!

 As a mom of 4 boys, I’ve had my share of sick kids at midnight to care for.
-It took me until the twins to finally put together an emergency sick kit bag!
+It took me until the twins to finally put together a stomach bug survival kit.

-At the first sound of puking, I race to the hook where our sick bag hangs and get to work!
-I don’t have to stumble around in the dark trying to find a bucket, towels, or new sheets….it’s all in the handy sick kit!
+At the first sound of puking, I race to the hall linen closet where our sick bag lives and get to work!
+I don’t have to stumble around in the dark trying to find a bucket, towels, or new sheets….it’s all in the stomach bug survival kit.

-For fighting flu symptoms be sure to read my post, How to Make Organic Elderberry Syrup for Kids.
+For fighting flu symptoms and to keep your immune system strong during flu season, be sure to read my post, How to Make Organic Elderberry Syrup.

 I keep another first aid box that contains other ‘sick supplies’ for kids’ fevers, colds, etc.

 RELATED: Hop over to my post, DIY Superhero Rice Packs, for an easy to make tummy soother!